Why Do I Need a Laptop Cooler - Should I Have a Laptop Cooler for My Laptop

 I have seen charred circuit boards which had to be replaced at a great expense!

-One thing a Laptop user should be aware of is that all electronic equipment generate energy simply by being used!
+One thing a Laptop user should be aware of is that all electronic equipment generate and use energy simply by being used, and even when not in use!

 This energy must be used up and is dispersed in the form of 'heat'.